dalebremner/rackhd-obm-migration/README.md

 # rackhd-obm-migration
-Tool for migrating RackHD OBM settings from the Mongo nodes collection to the obms collection
+Tool for migrating RackHD OBM settings from the Mongo nodes collection to the obms collection, used by the 2.0 OBM model

-# Migrating RackHD OBM Settings to 2.0 OBM Model
+## Installation

-## Setup
+    clone this repository

-    clone the GIST containing the OBM migration script cd to the cloned directory
+    cd to the cloned directory
     npm install